• Grades 6-12

 Fire up the Bunsen burners!

 The cool thing about high school science fair projects is that kids are old enough to tackle some pretty amazing concepts.
 Some science experiments for high school are just advanced versions of simpler projects they did when they were younger, with detailed calculations or fewer instructions.
-Other projects involve fire, chemicals, or other materials they couldn’t use before.
+Other projects involve fire, chemicals, or other materials they weren’t old enough to use before.

 To make it easier to find the right high school science fair project idea for you, we’ve rated all the projects by difficulty and the materials needed: